 Title change in paperback: WHERE HOPE BEGINS is now DEADLY DEVOTION (Simon & Schuster, July 2011, co-authored with Alysia Sofios), the inspiring true story of how Sofios, a TV reporter in Fresno, risked her career to help female survivors of the Marcus Wesson family recover from a cult-like life of abuse, incest, polygamy and the murder of their nine children.

 First novel: NAKED ADDICTION, a thriller about sex, drugs and police detective Ken Goode’s investigation into the murder of young beauty school students near the beach in San Diego.
 (Dorchester, November 2007)

-Media appearances: Featured on dozens of television and radio crime shows, including Nancy Grace, "Women Who Kill" on E!, numerous shows on the Investigation Discovery channel, several episodes of the Oxygen network's "Snapped," the Jay Thomas Show, "On the Record with Greta Van Susteren," the nationally syndicated “America at Night” radio program, and HRC on XM Radio.
+Media appearances: Featured on dozens of TV and radio shows as a crime expert, including Nancy Grace, "Women Who Kill" on E!, numerous shows on the Investigation Discovery channel, several episodes of the Oxygen network's "Snapped," the Jay Thomas Show, "On the Record" with Greta Van Susteren, the nationally syndicated “America at Night” radio program, and HRC on XM Radio.

 Honors: Nominated in 1998 by the Union-Tribune for a Pulitzer Prize for a story about a depressed teenager who died after lighting himself on fire behind a WalMart.
 Won three awards in the annual Best of the West contest, which judges stories from major metropolitan newspapers in thirteen western states.
 Also won five awards for a narrative that tracked the progress of all five recipients from a 12-year-old organ donor, including a Best Feature award from the Associated Press News Executives Council and a Best News-Feature award from the Los Angeles Press Club.
 LOST GIRLS and POISONED LOVE were both San Diego Book Award finalists, in 2011 and 2012.